TL;DR:

 4. Evaluate Data Sources and Black-Box Risk

-Prefer tools with transparent methodology and exportable data.
+Prefer tools with transparent methodology and exportable data for high quality content creation.

 5. Integration and Workflow

-Does the tool plug into your content calendar or project management stack?
+Does the tool plug into your content calendar or project management stack for seamless content creation?

 Can it push insights directly into your writing environment, or will you be copy-pasting endlessly?